How the reversal of Roe v. Wade could impact the transgender community

 She was one of hundreds of people who protested at the Supreme Court this week, where D. Ojeda also rallied.

-Ojeda is a senior national organizer for NCTE and said she felt the attacks on other rights were already starting.
+Ojeda is a senior national organizer for NCTE and said they felt the attacks on other rights were already starting.

 "The same tactics that we're seeing on the attacks of abortion care, are the same tactics we're seeing with gender-affirming care, and access to gender-affirming care, the attacks are on our health care providers, and then our vital body autonomy," Ojeda said.